-Substantiated Complaint means a complaint or condition which has been verified by the County and the City, Town, or Village as being caused by the Facility or Disposal Operations.
+Substantiated Complaint means a complaint or condition which has been verified as possible or likely by either the County, City, or Town as being caused by the Facility or Disposal Operations.

 Town means, unless the context requires otherwise, the Town of Cottage Grove, its officers, officials, employees and agents.